Shakira Bringing ‘El Dorado’ World Tour To The Big Screens

 In case you missed it, Shakira In Concert: El Dorado World Tour is showing at 2,000 theaters in over 60 countries on Nov 13 (with more cinemas and countries to be added)!
 Find your nearest screening and book tickets now at the #linkinbio.
 Por si no lo vieron, Shakira en Concierto: El Dorado World Tour llegará a 2,000 cines en más de 60 países el 13 de Noviembre (se añadirán más cines y países)!
 Para encontrar su sala más próxima y reservar sus boletos ingresen en http://Shakira.Film o en el link que encontrarán en la bio #ShakiraFilm ShakHQ

-Shakira shared the poster for the film via her Instagram account which sees the “Did It Again” songstress on stage in one of her stage costumes, with her electric guitar in her hand.
+Shakira shared the poster for the film via her Instagram account, which sees the “Did It Again” songstress on stage in one of her stage costumes with her electric guitar in her hand.

 Within 14 hours, the post racked up over 219,000 likes, proving to be popular with her followers.

 Throughout her career, Shakira has released 11 studio albums.
-Her first primarily recorded album in English, Laundry Service, propelled her into superstardom.
+Her first primarily recorded album in English, Laundry Service, propelled her to superstardom.
 The record topped the charts worldwide in countries like Australia, Canada, Sweden, and Switzerland to name a few.
 It peaked at No. 2 in the U.K. and Spain and reached No. 3 on the U.S. Billboard 200 album chart.
 It contained the hit singles, “Whenever, Wherever,” “Underneath Your Clothes,” and “Objection (Tango),” which impacted the charts globally.

 Since then, her albums Oral Fixation, Vol. 2, She Wolf, and El Dorado have contained numerous hit singles.